AgateHQ/axate-developer-docs/docs/testing-and-go-live.md

 ``` <script async src="https://wallet-staging.agate.io/bundle.js"></script> ```

-To make it like, delete word “staging” so that it appears like this:
+To make it live, delete the word “staging” so that it appears like this:

 ``` <script async src="https://wallet.agate.io/bundle.js"></script> ```

-You should see Agate briefly if the page is still loading.
+You should see Axate briefly if the page is still loading.

 On our side, we need to switch page notices etc over to our live database, so please let us know when you are ready to carry out the live testing.